aristanetworks/avd/ansible_collections/arista/avd/examples/single-dc-l3ls/README.md

 p2p_uplinks_mtu: 1500
 ```

-- The name of the fabric for internal Ansible AVD use.
+- The name of the fabric for internal AVD use.
 This name *must* match the name of an Ansible Group (and therefore a corresponding group_vars file) covering all network devices.
 - Local users/passwords and their privilege levels.
 In this case the `ansible` user is set with the password `ansible` and an `admin` user is set with no password.
 - BGP peer groups and their passwords (all passwords are "arista").
 - Point-to-point interface MTU, in this case it is set to 1500 since the example is using vEOS, but when using hardware this should be set to 9214 instead.